gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 <li><a href="">How to add the feedback component to your page in AEM</a>.
 (Internal only on GCPedia) </li>

-<li><span class="label label-warning">Optional but recommended</span> Add a theme hidden value in the feedback code.<br><br>
+<li><span class="label label-warning">Optional but recommended</span> Add a theme hidden value in the feedback code.<br>

 In most cases, you should include the Canada.ca theme for your content (full list below).
-This is useful when you want to download feedback for an entire theme of pages at the same time.<br><br>
+This is useful when you want to download feedback for an entire theme of pages at the same time.<br>

 This is a unilingual value - enter the same theme value to your English and French pages.